MELTRIC Switch-Rated Plugs & Receptacles

 Voltage testing is not required.
 Visible contact separation proves the power is off.

-√ Plug & play simplicity allows any qualified employee to quickly connect and disconnect welding equipment.
+√ Plug & play simplicity allows any qualified worker to quickly connect and disconnect welding equipment.

-Specially trained electrical workers are not required for load making/breaking.
+Specially trained maintenance technicians are not required for load making/breaking.
 Reduce downtime by up to 50% when changing out welding equipment.

 √ Lockout provisions facilitate easy compliance with

-Only your lock and tag are needed, – no additional mechanisms are required.
+Only a lock and tag are needed.
+No additional mechanisms are required.
 (Provisions are standard on the plug and optional on the receptacle.)

 √ NEC, UL & CSA Compliance

-In addition to their electrical plug & receptacle listings, MELTRIC Decontactor Series plugs & receptacles are UL and CSA switch rated and are approved NEC "line of sight" disconnect switches for both resistive and inductive loads.
+In addition to their electrical plug & receptacle listings, MELTRIC Switch-Rated plugs & receptacles are UL and CSA switch rated and are approved NEC "line of sight" disconnect switches for both resistive and inductive loads.